dataflor-ag/webstyleguide/README.md

 ## Update a package
+1. `npm install`
-1. Commit your changes
+2. Commit your changes
-2. `npm install`
-3. `npm ci`
+3. Create a pull request
 4. `npx lerna version --include-merged-tags`
-5. Create a pull request
+5. `npm install`
+6. Commit the changed package- and package-lock files
-6. After approval merge
+7. After approval merge
-7. Under Tab Actions is the LiveTicker if everything worked
+8. Under Tab Actions is the LiveTicker if everything worked